bittery-protocol/bittery-docs/website/docs/intro.md

 # Bittery Protocol

-Bitcoin records value, but it does not coordinate people.
-That limitation makes lotteries feel out of place on Bitcoin: a lottery is a social ritual where rules are published, people respond, and the outcome must be beyond dispute.
-Bitcoin handles the money; everything else traditionally lives elsewhere.

-Inscriptions let people anchor art, messages, and identity to satoshis.
-They provide permanence, not participation.
-Most inscriptions sit quietly after minting and do little to change the creator’s life unless markets keep trading them.

-Lotteries are different.
-A ticket marks an event and a shared moment.
-People keep tickets long after the draw because a ticket carries a memory, not just a price.

-Bittery makes that ritual native to Bitcoin.
-A round is a small on-chain document—an inscription anyone can read.
-A ticket is a Bitcoin transaction that carries just enough structured data for the round to recognize it.
-Rules are data.
-Entries are data.
-Bitcoin stores them without opinion, so anyone can reconstruct a round directly from the chain.

-Once rules and entries are data, any system that can read Bitcoin can execute: from simple scripts to verifiable randomness and threshold signatures; from clustered services to a single machine.
-Bittery does not dictate the machinery—only what must be true when the chain is interpreted.
-Execution stays off-chain, so no one is locked to a specific operator.
-Anyone can issue a round, implement a validator, and reproduce outcomes.
-The inscription fixes the rules once the round begins.

-For artists, the artwork becomes the face of a round—the image tied to that specific moment.
-Tickets are artifacts bound to that art and event, not just claims on payout.
-Art returns to being part of a shared experience instead of a speculative asset.

-Bittery is not an economic engine; it is a clean way to express rounds, entries, outcomes, and artifacts so anyone can participate without permission and verify without trust.
-Bitcoin does what it already does well, and people choose how to build on top.
+Bitcoin is very good at keeping value and very limited at everything else.
+It does not run logic, it does not coordinate groups, and it does not settle disputes.
+It simply records what happened.
+For a long time this made lotteries on Bitcoin feel strangely incomplete—money could move on-chain, but the structure around it always had to sit somewhere else, usually in the hands of an operator people had no choice but to trust.

+The arrival of Ordinals and Atomicals changed how people thought about Bitcoin data.
+Suddenly, a satoshi could carry meaning because someone had inscribed that meaning onto it.
+Art, text, identity, all pinned directly to a place in the ledger.
+It gave creators permanence, but permanence alone didn’t help them very much.
+Most inscriptions sit quietly after they are minted; unless a market keeps trading them, there is no ongoing participation, no recurring moment that brings creator and audience back together.

+Lotteries work differently.
+A lottery round is not just a prize—it is an event.
+People remember where they were when they joined, which ticket they held, and what the artwork on it looked like.
+Old lottery stubs are kept for years after the draw, not because they might be sold, but because they mark a moment that meant something.
+Bittery tries to bring that feeling onto Bitcoin in a way that fits naturally with how Bitcoin works.

+A round on Bittery is simply an inscription.
+It is a small document written to the chain that describes when the round begins, how it behaves, and what counts as a valid entry.
+Once written, it does not move or change; everyone shares the same starting point.
+A ticket is just a Bitcoin transaction that contains a short CBOR payload inside OP_RETURN.
+People who understand Ordinals or Atomicals will recognize the idea immediately:
+those systems attach meaning to a satoshi, and here the meaning is attached to the transaction itself.
+Nothing off-chain has to confirm it.
+Anyone reading the chain can see what round the ticket belongs to.

+When rules and entries live on the chain, the rest becomes open territory.
+Different people can build different engines to actually run the round.
+One engine might perform a straightforward scan and compute a winner.
+Another might use verifiable randomness and threshold-signed payouts.
+Someone else might write a minimal script for private use.
+Bittery doesn’t decide how these engines should work; it only anchors the parts that must be shared—what the round says, what the tickets say, and how to check them against each other.

+This also gives artists a clearer place in the process.
+Instead of producing content that waits for speculative trading, they create the visual identity of a round.
+Their work becomes part of the event itself.
+When someone participates, they aren’t just buying a chance at a payout; they are creating a record tied to that artwork, a small artifact of a specific moment.
+It shifts the focus from price to presence.

+Bittery stays intentionally small.
+It isn’t a platform or a service.
+It doesn’t manage users or hold funds or promise to stay online.
+It describes a structure that anyone can adopt in their own way.
+The inscription fixes the rules, the transaction declares the entry, and everything else—verification, execution, payout—can be built and rebuilt by whoever needs it.

 ## Why Bittery Is a Protocol

-Bittery is written as a protocol rather than an application for a simple reason: the useful parts of a lottery—its rules, its entries, and its outcome—should not belong to any particular operator.
+Bittery is a protocol because the parts that matter should not belong to anyone.
+Applications disappear when their operators move on; a protocol continues as long as people can read and interpret it.

-An application comes and goes with the person who runs it.
-A protocol does not.
-If the round description is on Bitcoin and the entries are on Bitcoin, then anyone can build a tool that interprets them, and anyone can reproduce the result without relying on the original issuer.
-Nothing about the system depends on a website, an interface, or a company staying alive.
+If the round description is on Bitcoin and the entries are on Bitcoin, the outcome can be reproduced by anyone who looks.

-By keeping Bittery at the level of formats and rules, the work can be carried on by whoever finds it useful.
-One implementation may use a sophisticated execution engine; another may use something much simpler.
-What matters is that the data on the chain is enough for all of them to agree on what happened.
-The protocol exists so that no one needs permission to issue a round, and no one needs trust to verify one.
+No website has to survive for the system to make sense.

+By limiting itself to formats and rules, Bittery avoids becoming a product.
+It leaves room for many implementations, each with its own assumptions and trade-offs.
+What ties them together is the chain itself.
+If the data matches the rules, the result is valid.
+If it doesn’t, it isn’t.
+Nothing else has authority.

+The protocol exists so that issuing a round never requires permission,
+and verifying a round never requires trust.